Cuernavaca: Parks and diversion

-Melchor Ocampo Garden of Art was inaugurated by Porfirio Díaz, on December 11, 1897, and was built as part of the festivities for the arrival of the railroad to Cuernavaca.
+Melchor Ocampo Garden of Art was inaugurated by Porfirio Díaz, on 11 December 1897, and was built as part of the festivities for the arrival of the railroad to Cuernavaca.
 Governor Vicente Estrada Cajigal in 1934, built a rudimentary zoo and a swimming pool and the name was changed to "Parque Emiliano Zapata".
 The zoo and park are mentioned in the novel Under the Volcano by Malcolm Lowry.
 The park was remodeled in 2013 and its name reverted to Melchor Ocampo, a space where natural or vegan products are bought and sold, and crafts are exhibited and sold.
 Every last Sunday of the month, dogs and cats are sterilized for free while others are offered in adoption.
 The park is located in the Barrio de Gualupita, near the Pullman de Morelos/Selva bus station.

 Revolution Park is downtown.
 There is a basketball gym, a volleyball gym, a 25-meter swimming pool, and an area for playing chess.

 Unidad Deportiva Centenario (Centennial Sports Center) near the UAEM has a soccer stadium, baseball field, and gyms for a variety of different sports.

 El Miraval is a sports complex (including soccer field) in the neighborhood of the same name (Valley Overlook).

 Parque lineal Ferrocarril de Cuernavaca is a bicycle path that follows the former rail line between Av.
 Rio Mayo and Av.
 San Diego.
 The bicycle path is also popular with rollerbladers, dog walkers, and joggers.
 Cyclists can continue all the way to the Picacho-Ajusco highway.

 La Cascada (the waterfall) water park features a small waterfall, Olympic swimming pool, picnic area, parking, and basketball and volleyball courts.
 It is located on Vicente Guerrero Street in Colonia Las Granjas.

 Barranca de Chalchihuapan (Chalchihuapan Ravine) is in the town of Santa María Ahuacatitlán, north of Cuernavaca.
 There are rustic ponds and a river for raising trout.
 Visitors can choose the fish they like which is then caught and prepared on site.
 Visitors can also enjoy the mixed forest, a natural spring, and during the rainy season, there is a waterfall.
 Visitors can take guided tours, and go camping and birdwatching.

 Children and adults can visit El Túnel (the tunnel), an important source of drinking water for Cuernavaca.
 El Túnel was discovered by Eugenio Jesús Cañas in 1898, and in 1932 pipes were laid.
 The tunnel is located on Fco.
 I. Madero, Colonia Miraval.
-Call 777-364-5883 for tours and information.

 Cuernavaca has two private golf courses: Club de Golf Tabachines located near the expressway and Club de Golf de Cuernavaca located a few blocks south of downtown.